MGL2Rank: Learning to Rank the Importance of Nodes in Road Networks Based on Multi-Graph Fusion: Methodology

 \subsection{Ranking module}

-We introduce a pairwise ranking module that utilizes the obtained embedding to solve this problem of importance ranking.
-The architecture of ranking module is shown in Fig. \ref{Fig.4}, and the details are as follows.
+We introduce a pairwise ranking module that utilizes the obtained embeddings to solve this importance ranking problem.
+Fig. \ref{Fig.4} shows the architecture of the ranking module.
+The specific details are as follows:

-To determine the relative importance between nodes, we employ a Siamese Neural Network.
-The Siamese Neural Network consists of two subnetworks with shared parameters, each containing three fully connected layers.
-We first input the embeddings of two nodes, $H_i$ and $H_j$, into the ranking module, and obtain $s^{(i)} \in \mathbb{R}^{rdim}$ and $s^{(j)} \in \mathbb{R}^{rdim}$ as outputs.
-Then, the outputs are concatenated into a global feature vector $ d_f \in \mathbb{R}^{2rdim}$, as we aim to capture the relationships and differences between node features.
-Finally, the output of the ranking module is denoted as follows,
+A Siamese neural network is used to determine the relative importance of the nodes.
+A Siamese neural network comprises two subnetworks $g_{\theta^{'}}$ with shared parameters $ \theta^{'} $, each containing three fully connected layers.
+We first input the embeddings of two nodes, $H_i$ and $H_j$, into the ranking module. $g_{\theta^{'}}(H_i)$ and $g_{\theta^{'}}(H_j)$ are then concatenated into a global feature vector, as we aim to capture the relationships and differences between the node features.
+Finally, the output of the ranking module can be expressed as:

 here $I$ indicates the rating that $v_i$ is more important than $v_j$.